Get notified of page updates

 • hysterectomy is an effective way to lower the risk for endometrial cancer

-• hysterectomy does not increase how long women survive
+• hysterectomy may not increase how long high-risk women survive

 Surgery can have risks and side effects.
 It's important for people to speak with experts in order to learn as much as possible about their endometrial cancer risk and to make an informed decision about the best option for lowering their risk.